sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ___
 #  Canvas - Both
 Goodbye Miro.
-Canvases are a "infinite scroll" spaces for laying out, linking and organising notes visually.
+Canvases are a "infinite scroll" desk-space  for laying out, linking and organising notes visually.
 You can insert pre-existing notes into it, or use "cards" that are local to the canvas.

 - Timeline planning e.g. [[Demo canvas_Weekly plan.canvas|Demo canvas_Weekly plan]]
 - Project planning e.g.

+### Functionality
+Links made in canvas between cards or notes are tentative, they do not create wiki links.

 ---
 # Community plugins
 - easy example get better emoji shortcode